What are Commercial Mortgages?

 There are several options that you may have for commercial mortgages.

-The first and foremost type of loan we have is the traditional commercial mortgages.
+- The first and foremost type of loan we have is the traditional commercial mortgages.
 It is a basic type of loan mortgage which involves the users taking a set amount of money and paying it back over a fixed period with interest.
 Moreover, banks usually offer term periods of 10, 20, or 25 years, but several companies offer shorter-term periods of 2 to five years.
-Some prominent lenders for this type of loan are Lending Club and Ondeck Capital.
+Some prominent lenders for this type of loan are Lending Club and On deck Capital.

-The second type of loans we have is SBA Mortgages loans (small business administration).
+- The second type of loan we have is SBA mortgage loans (small business administration).
 There are two types of these loans: SBA 7(a) and SBA 504.
 SBA 7(a) mostly helps to boost the working capital of the business.
 The owners must have at least 51% of the property and pay a 10% down payment.
 You can get up to $5 million and utilize it for any business purpose.
 Secondly, SBA 504 loans can help you purchase major fixed assets or fund real estate.
 Moreover, the amount can go up to $13 million, and they have a longer-term period of up to 25 years.

-There is another short-term facility known as a line of credit.
-Banks and online institutions issue such type of facility that allows you to draw money up to a certain pool of amount.
+- There is another short-term facility known as a line of credit.
+Banks and online institutions issue such a type of facility that allows you to draw money up to a certain pool of amount.
 As a result, this facility works like a credit card, and you have to pay interest on the amount you withdraw.
 Credit Junction and Kabbage are several examples of lenders who provide a line of credit.